sassoftware/sas-education/sas1/README.md

 ## Course

-The materials provided in this project are in support of the **Modern Data Science with SAS Viya Workbench and Python** course available on https://learn.sas.com/.
+The materials provided in this project are in support of the **Modern Data Science with SAS Viya Workbench: Unified Development with SAS, Python, and R** course available on https://learn.sas.com/.

 ## View the Materials